arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-key-vault.md

 PS> Import-Module -Name Arcus.Scripting.KeyVault
 ```

-## Get all access policies of a key vault
+## Getting all access policies for an Azure Key Vault

-Lists the current available access policies of the Azure key vault resource.
+Lists the current available access policies of the Azure Key Vault resource.

 | Parameter           | Mandatory | Description                                                                  |
 | ------------------- | --------- | ---------------------------------------------------------------------------- |